gkjohnson/threejs-sandbox/custom-mipmap-generation/README.md

 **TODO**
 - Validate performance specifically when copying data to the back buffer on generation.
 It would be best to just copy instead of rerunning the mip map code again.
+- Add a `MipMapAtlasTarget` class that inherits from `WebGLRenderTarget` it's easier to track what's been rendered to it and includes member getters for `originalWidth`, `originalHeight`, and `mipLevels`.

 # Use